 Plan a journey along the coast and stop in some of our favorite places to visit in Maine.

 Portland is the true definition of a classic New England city.
 Portland’s Old Port is a charming old harbor town with historic architecture, cobblestone sidewalks, and many incredible restaurants, unique boutiques, shops, and art galleries.

-A visit to Portland is not complete without viewing Maine’s oldest lighthouse, Portland Headlight, commissioned by George Washington in 1791.
+A visit to Portland is not complete without viewing Maine’s oldest lighthouse, Portland Headlight in nearby Cape Elizabeth, commissioned by George Washington in 1791.